jayjaykil05/docusaurus-VueHr/docs/govben.md

 id: govben
 title: Setup Government Benefits and Factors
 ---
+This page is for creating, updating and deleting Government Benefits and Factors.

 ## Display List of Payroll Configurations
 1. Login to Vue using Admin or HR account.